AarjavPatni/zk-graph-engine/README.md

 ## Future Improvements

-- [ ]  **Graceful Error Handling**: Instead of panicking, the library should return a `Result` type for an improved developer experience.
 - [ ]  **Topological Traversal**: Implement a method to traverse the graph in topological order, making the overall computation more efficient.
 - [ ]  **Graph Visualization**: Implement a method to visualize the graph using a library like `petgraph` or `dot` for better debugging and monitoring.